Sedlacek-Solutions/SwiftUI-Symbols/README.md

 [![License](https://img.shields.io/badge/License-MIT-lightgrey?style=flat-square)](LICENSE)

-SwiftUI-Symbols is a Swift package that simplifies working with SF Symbols in SwiftUI by providing type-safe and convenient extensions for common SwiftUI views.
+SwiftUI-SFSymbols is a Swift package that simplifies working with SF Symbols in SwiftUI by providing type-safe and convenient extensions for common SwiftUI views.

 ## Motivation